2008 Bangalore serial blasts: Casualties

-Three persons were killed and 20 injured in the attacks.
+one person was killed and 20 injured in the attacks.
 The confirmed dead was a woman waiting at a bus shelter in Madiwala on the Hosur road; her husband and another person were seriously injured.
 The injured were admitted to the St. Johns Hospital.

 In response to the attack Prime Minister Singh sanctioned an ex gratia payment of Rs one lakh to the relatives of those dead and Rs 50,000 to those injured in the blasts.

 Reactions

-President Pratibha Patil, the Prime Minister, Manmohan Singh, Leader of the opposition L. K. Advani, Vice-president Hamid Ansari, Chief Minister of Karnataka, B. S. Yeddyurappa all condemned the violence and appealed for calm and communal harmony.
+President Pratibha Patil, Prime Minister, Manmohan Singh, Leader of the opposition L. K. Advani, Vice-president Hamid Ansari, and Chief Minister of Karnataka, B. S. Yeddyurappa all condemned the violence and appealed for calm and communal harmony.

 All India Anna Dravida Munnetra Kazhagam (AIADMK) general secretary J. Jayalalithaa called for the revival of special act like POTA to effectively counter terrorists and extremist outfits.
 The All India Muslim Forum also "strongly condemned" the attack.